yug930/run_analysis/code book.md

 ## # Merges the training and the test sets to create one data set.

-url : file url **
+url : file url
-filename : Name for the file ** subject_train : subject IDs for train
+filename : Name for the file
+subject_train : subject IDs for train__
-subject_test : subject IDs for test
+subject_test : subject IDs for test <br />
-x_trainData: features data for train x_testData : features data for test y_trainData : activities data for train y_testData  : activities data for test
+x_trainData: features data for train <br />
+x_testData : features data for test <br />
+y_trainData : activities data for train
+y_testData  : activities data for test
 activityNames : activities' names